Master of Whiskey & Master of Whisky

 On Bourbon Whiskey:

-1. Kentucky Bourbon Whiskey, Michael Veach (member of the board)
+2. Kentucky Bourbon Whiskey, by Michael Veach

-2. Bourbon, by Clay Risen (member of the board)
+5. Bourbon, by Clay Risen

 On Irish Whiskey:

-1. Whiskeys of Ireland, by Peter Mulryan (member of the board)
+1. Whiskeys of Ireland, by Peter Mulryan

-2. A Glass Apart, by Fionnán O’Connor (member of the board)
+2. A Glass Apart, by Fionnán O’Connor

 On Japanese Whisky:

-3. Whisky Rising, by Stefan van Eycken
+1. Whisky Rising (2nd Edition), by Stefan van Eycken

 On Canadian Whisky: